The Trouble with Tinnitus

 “Three years prior to this I had quintuple bypass surgery and that was no fun.
 Being split open, and the rehabilitation, and having 135 staples in my body, but you know what I’d go through five of those as opposed to what I went through that particular month.”

 There is no cure for Tinnitus, however a great deal of research has been done and there are many treatment options for lessening symptoms and managing the constant ringing.
-Gary has tried some of these treatments, including Tinnitus Retraining Therapy, which uses hearing aids worn throughout the day and set at a frequency similar to white noise to lessen the symptoms.
-According to Gary’s research studies have shown it can lessen the perception of Tinnitus by 70 to 80 per cent, and wearing the hearing aids can also amplify regular sounds, as sufferers of Tinnitus will often have hearing loss as well.
+Grant has tried some of these treatments, including Tinnitus Retraining Therapy, which uses hearing aids worn throughout the day and set at a frequency similar to white noise to lessen the symptoms.
+According to Grant’s research studies have shown it can lessen the perception of Tinnitus by 70 to 80 per cent, and wearing the hearing aids can also amplify regular sounds, as sufferers of Tinnitus will often have hearing loss as well.

 This treatment can be cost prohibitive, however, as hearing aids are expensive, often not covered under insurance, and then you have to see an audiologist regularly for adjustments.